MarcusFulbright/exceloutput/readme.md

 $manager = new PHPExcelManager($adapter, $formatter);
 ```

+### PHPExcel Format Rules

+PHPExcel uses different methods to set different style rules.
+As a result, the `Excloutput\PHPExcel\PHPExcelFormatter` expects each format rule to have the correct `$type` attribute.
+To make things easier, a `ExcelOutput\PHPExcel\FormatRuleFactory` was included that allows you to create correctly configured formatting rules.
+Each method accepts a range and style argument.
+In all cases, the range must be a valid Excel column / cell range.
+The style argument must be applicable to the context of the called method:

+* `createStyleRule($range, $style)`: $style is a valid $styleArray as defined in PHPExcel's Documentation
+* `createNumFormatRule($range, $style)`: $style is a valid number format from the *PHPExcel_STYLE_NUMBERFORMAT* class.

 ### Caching strategies

 PHPExcel supports the use of several different caching strategies.
 You can read about the specific strategies themselves in the PHPExcel documentation.
 List of available caching strategies: